mingfang/terraform-provider-k8s/site/k8s_policy_v1beta1_pod_disruption_budget/README.md

 ######  TypeMap

 matchLabels is a map of {key,value} pairs.
 A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is "key", the operator is "In", and the values array contains only "value".
+The requirements are ANDed.hose key field is "key", the operator is "In", and the values array contains only "value".
 The requirements are ANDed.PodDisruptionBudget.

 #### max_unavailable